threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ### **Can I deploy a Presearch Node?**

 Yes you can!
 Check [this link](https://play.grid.tf/#/presearch).
 Note that you will need a Public IP.

 ***

+### **What is the minimum amount of TFT to deploy a Presearch node? / How can I get a TFT discount when I deploy a Presearch node?**

+The minimum amount of TFT that needs to be in your Threefold Profile before you can deploy a Presearch node is 2 TFT.
+But this would not last very long.

+To benefit from the biggest reduction in price (-60%), you need to have a sufficient amount of TFT in your wallet.
+The TFT is not locked and simply needs to be present in your wallet.

+For the capacity of a Presearch node, the amount is around 5000 TFT, covering 3 years that the workload could run.

+Note that a Presearch node requires about 3 days to stabilize.

+***